wizeline/react-apprenticeship/topics/SOLID/readme.md

-# SOLID
+# S.O.L.I.D.
- SOLID is an acronym for a series of 5 principles, it was originally coined by Robert C Martin and they serve as a guide to healthy clean code.
-They where defined mostly for OOP but the wisdom they hold can and should be applied to every other area in software development regardless of the coding style or libraries and frameworks used.
+ S.O.L.I.D. is an acronym for a series of 5 principles, coined by Robert C. Martin, and they serve as a guide to a healthy, clean code.
+They were defined originally for Object-Oriented Programming, but the wisdom they hold can and should be applied to every other area in software development regardless of the coding style, libraries, and frameworks used.

 <br/>

 ## Single Responsability
 > **_"A class should have only one reason to change"_**

-We can adapt this principle to our need and say that a component should have only one reason to change.
-The main idea is to avoid giving more than one responsibility to a software entity  (module,class, function, component etc.)
+We can adapt this principle to our needs and say that a component should have only one reason to change.
+The main idea is to avoid giving more than one responsibility to a software entity (module, class, function, or component).

 <br/>

 ## Open Close principle
 > **_"Software entities (classes, modules, functions, etc) should be open for extension, but closed for modification"_**

-We know we have followed this principle when we can extend and adapt the functionalities of the module without changing the code that was already writen which means that we can extends and create new pieces of code on top of the ones we already have.
-The key to achieve this principle is working with abstract code and letting the concrete consumers specify their behavior.
+We know we have followed this principle when we can extend and adapt the module's functionalities without changing the code already written, which means that we can extend and create new pieces of code on top of the ones we already have.
+The key to achieving this principle is working with abstract code and letting the concrete consumers specify their behavior.

 <br/>

 ## Liskov Substitution principle.
 > **_"Subtypes must be substitutable for their base types"_**

-This is most visible when using classes and interfaces, for example let's asume that we have a messaging Class that takes as input in the constructor an object of type Person, also let's assume that we have another type name Employee that is a subtype of Person, if we follow the Liskov subsitution principle we should be able to pass a Person and Employee to Message.
+This principle is most visible when using classes and interfaces.
+For example, we have a `Message` class, and its input is the **constructor** of an object of type `Person`.
+Also, let us assume that we have another type named `Employee`, a subtype of `Person`.
+If we follow the **Liskov Substitution Principle**, we should pass a `Person` and `Employee` to `Message`.

         //Employee is a subtype of Person